 Will I be penalized if I rewrite a diploma exam?

 There is no penalty for rewriting a diploma exam.
-Regardless of the number of times you write a diploma exam, your highest mark will be the one that is counted.
+Regardless of the number of times you write a diploma exam, your highest mark will be the one that is shown on your transcript.

 Additional Information